 Ease-of-use is one area where Drupal is often placed second to WordPress.
 However, there is a pretty good reason for this: Drupal has focused on experienced enterprise level users rather than lay users.
 The learning curve is much steeper than WordPress.
 It is to be noted, however, that Drupal has slowly been adding features that enable it to be more user-friendly.
 Things like an easier setup of modules, themes, and content are paving the way towards a more user-friendly Drupal.

-One of the main reasons for WordPress’ immense popularity is its ease of use and the overall CMS structure that is designed for average users.
+One of the main reasons for WordPress’ immense popularity in the realm of CMS hosting is its ease of use and the overall structure designed for average users.
 On the surface, WordPress is a lot more user-friendly and a lot less complex than Drupal.
 However, everything that sparkles isn’t a diamond, and the user-friendliness of WordPress comes at the cost of customization issues.
 Since WordPress’ main aim is to cater to individuals and newbies, several areas of the WordPress core are locked.
 For experienced developers, this is a major obstacle in customizing the core platform to the project’s requirements.

 Updates and Upgrades

 Drupal always have problems in this area simply because it doesn’t support automatic updates of the database.
 This means that every major update adds significant changes to the codebase of the CMS without doing much for the database.
+Furthermore, you can set your eyes on CMS hosting and avoid the hosting hassles.
 The biggest example of this being Drupal 8, that was such a massive change that many Drupal loyalists opted to leave the ecosystem altogether.
 However, ever since, Drupal has been slowly but surely making its update and upgrade system better and merging the update and upgrade paths.
 This way, the minor updates of version 8 will be automatically upgraded when the new version 9 rolls out.

 WordPress has a great update and upgrade systems that ensure that all new major and minor versions are seamlessly integrated with the existing core.
 The changes to the code and the database happen in the background and all the user sees is a notification when the new changes have been integrated successfully (or unsuccessfully!).